Twisted Kuperberg invariants of knots and Reidemeister torsion via twisted Drinfeld doubles: Twisted Kuperberg invariants via twisted Drinfeld doubles

 To write this only using tensors in $H$ (and traces) we flip all the arrows oriented downwards.
 We get the following tensor:

 Note that there are various traces in the above picture.
-Using that $A_i$ has the form $h^*\circ b_{\pi(i)}$ by (\ref{eq: twisted R-matrix}) and replacing each of the above traces by a cointegral-integral pair using Radford's formula (see Subsection \ref{subs: Hopf integrals}), we see that the above tensor is the same as
+Using that $A_i$ has the form $h^*\circ b_{\pi(i)}$ by (\ref{eq: twisted R-matrix}), replacing each of the above traces by a cointegral-integral pair using Radford's trace formula (see Subsection \ref{subs: Hopf integrals}) and using that $\la$ is a trace (which follows from $S^2=\id_H$ and $\La$ being 2-sided, see e.g. \cite[Lemma 3.9]{Kup2}), we see that the above tensor is the same as